Become a Pilot

 Flying Club Dues (if applicable) – ~$300-$800 annually

 If you train with a flying club such as BFC, you may owe dues in order to remain a member.
 Additionally, flying clubs often have initial fees in order to first become a member, which vary widely based on the club.

 BFC Rate: $25/mo (check by-laws addendum A for most current rate information)

 Whether you choose to take a guided lecture-based class with a group of people, take an online course, or self-study using books, ground school is an important aspect of learning to fly.

-You will need to obtain a medical certificate and student pilots license in order to fly.
+You will need to obtain a medical certificate in order to fly.
 Only some doctors, known as AMEs, may issue medical certificates.
 Refer to the FAA’s website for a list.

 The written exam is administered on a computer at an authorized testing center.
-Expect to pay around $100 or less for the exam fee.
+Expect to pay around $150 for the exam fee.

 There are many more expenses that could potentially come up based on how you train and your instructor’s and examiner’s preferences.
 Always save a little extra just in case.
 The last thing you want to have happen is running out of money right as you’re about to finish training.

 As far as the hourly costs, many people look at the FAA minimum hour requirements for a license and decide that they will save for 40 hours of flying.
 However, you should be aware that the average amount of time taken to obtain a private pilot’s license is closer to 60 hours, and that figure generally increases with age.
 Some of that time will be dual (with an instructor), and some of it will be solo.